sotrh/learn-wgpu/docs/showcase/compute/README.md

 }
 ```

 We use the `gl_GlobalInvocationID.x` to get the index of the vertex we want to compute the tangents for.
-I opted to put the actual calculation into it's own method.
+I opted to put the actual calculation into its own method.
 Let's take a look at that.

 ```glsl
 ModelVertex calcTangentBitangent(uint vertexIndex) {